Dhalla: Water reservoir

 Jawa Dam is a small water reservoir.
-It located Dhungi Reserved Forest.
+It located in the Dhungi Reserved Forest.

 This dam was designed to irrigate 800 acres of land with irrigation requirement of 0.783 MCM at cropping intensity of 100%.
 Jawa dam became operational in 1997.
 Since its inception, the dam received almost constant inflow till 2000.
 However, after 2000, the inflow decreased gradually most probably due to decrease in rainfall.
 Except for the year 1998 and 2002, the outflow has been less than the inflow.
 Because this dam is built on a perennial stream, it received regular and constant flow throughout the year.
 However, the flow is relatively high in June to August, due to monsoon.
 The total average annual inflow to dam is 0.687 MCM, whereas, outflow is 0.777 MCM.
 In this case the discharge is more than the inflow.
 However, the available irrigation supply from the dam is almost equal the designed irrigation requirement of 0.783 MCM.
 Therefore, in general, the available water is sufficient to irrigate the designed area.
-But unfortunately the dam serves very less to the land of Dhalla although the dam is situated at the land of Dhalla.
+But unfortunately the dam serves very less to the land of Dhalla although the dam is situated in the land of Dhalla.